shravankshenoy/oss_learning_paths/LearningPath1.md

 ### Exercise
 **Level 1** <br/>
 Build a FastAPI app which connects to a SQLite database named db.
 Create a model called Transcription, which has the following fields : id (integer), user_id(integer), transcription(string), processed_text(string), word_count(integer), language(string).
 The word_count field must have a default value of zero, and the language column must have a value.
 Create an endpoint /v1/transcriptions, which returns all the transcriptions.
 Create another endpoint /v1/transcriptions/save , where user can pass user_id and language, and that entry gets added to the SQLite database.
-Try to use dependency injection to start the SQLalchemy session
+Try to use dependency injection to start the SQLalchemy session <br/>
+Reference code : Code in the first 3 minutes of https://www.youtube.com/watch?v=cH0immwfykI <br/>

+**Submission Guidelines** : Submission should be a Github link having the following
+1. Entire code
+2. Screenshot of response in the Swagger UI (localhost:8000/docs)

 ## Asynchronous Python (including Asynchronous SQLAlchemy)
 Note: This is a hard topic, so if you are not able to grasp this fully, just go ahead, and you can come back to it at a later point of time